L-lysine oxidase

-The 3 substrates of this enzyme are L-lysine, O_{2}, and H_{2}O, whereas its 3 products are 6-amino-2-oxohexanoate, NH_{3}, and H_{2}O_{2}.
+The three substrates of this enzyme are L-lysine, water, and oxygen.
+Its products are 6-amino-2-oxohexanoic acid, hydrogen peroxide, and ammonia.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH_{2} group of donors with oxygen as acceptor.
 The systematic name of this enzyme class is L-lysine:oxygen 2-oxidoreductase (deaminating).
 Other names in common use include L-lysine alpha-oxidase, and L-lysyl-alpha-oxidase.
 This enzyme participates in lysine degradation.